dustinpfister/blog_posts/_posts/js-request-animation-frame.md

 ## 4 - Conclusion

 So request animation frame is the method of choice that I always go with when working out a canvas example of any kind.
-I have found that it is generaly a better choice than any other options such as set time out or set inteval methods.
+I have found that it is generally a better choice than any other options such as set time out or set interval methods.